Vesak falls on May 5th this year. What makes this day special?

-Vesak, also known as “Buddha Day” fell on May 10 this year.
+Vesak, also known as “Buddha Day” falls on May 5 this year.
 It marks the birth, enlightenment, and death of the historical Buddha, Siddhartha Gautama, born 2,600 years ago.
 These three significant events in the Buddha’s life are all said to have happened on the same day many years apart.

 Vesak is observed on different days year-to-year, as celebrations are planned for the first full moon of May, the month of Vesakha in Hindu and Buddhist calendars.
 Buddhists in China, however, follow the Chinese lunar calendar to plan their Vesak celebrations, and observe the holiday on the eighth day of the fourth month of the lunar year.
 If it’s a leap year, the day often falls in June.